 Let’s explore what these all mean below.

-The Market Watch includes all assets (symbols) available for you to trade.
-The table in this window includes the Symbol name, the Bid and Ask prices and the platform time in the left upper corner.
+The Market Watch includes all financial instruments (symbols) available for you to trade and the current market price of each asset.
+The table in this window includes the Symbol name, the Bid and Ask prices, and the platform time in the left upper corner.
 You can drag symbols across the list to rearrange them.

-By right-clicking on a particular symbol you’ll get access to a range of options, such as:
+By right-clicking on a particular symbol you’ll be able to open the market watch window and get access to a range of options, such as:

 The Market Watch window can be opened and closed by pressing “Ctrl+M” or selecting “Market Watch” from the “View” menu.
 You can also simply click the Market Watch button from the Toolbar.

-The Navigator window in MT4 allows you to log in to any of your trading accounts and gives you access to a lot of important components of your trading platform like your expert advisors and indicators.
+The Navigator window in MT4 allows you to log in to any of your trading accounts and gives you access to a lot of important components and tools of your platform like your expert advisors and technical analysis indicators.

-To open the Navigator in your MT4 click “Ctrl + N” or select “Navigator” from the “View” main menu.
+To open the Navigator in your MT4 click “Ctrl + N” or select “Navigator” from the “View” main menu at the top left corner.

-The chart panel in MetaTrader 4 shows the price movement of an instrument and is the most recognisable part of any online trading platform.
+The chart panel in MetaTrader 4 allows you to open a chart window and shows the price movement of an instrument.
+It is the most recognizable part of any online trading platform as it enables users to utilize trading analysis on a specific currency pair or any other asset.

-The charts can be displayed in different styles – either as candlesticks, line charts, bar charts, and you can even view multiple charts on one screen.
-The charts can be viewed in different timeframes, from 1-minute charts right through to 1-month charts.
+The charts can be displayed in different styles – either as a candlestick, line, or bar chart, and you can even view multiple charts on one screen.
+The charts can also be viewed in different timeframes, from 1-minute charts right through to 1-month charts.

-The Terminal panel located at the bottom of the MT4 platform allows you to manage and monitor all your trading activities, pending orders, trading account history, cash operations, overall balance, equity and your margin.
+The Terminal panel located at the bottom of the MT4 platform allows you to manage and monitor all your personal finance and trading activities, pending orders, trading history, cash operations, overall live account balance, equity, and your margin.

 Each line in the Terminal tab is interactive, with options made available by right-clicking on them.